-"Liquidity Event" means a transaction the General Partner intends to implement on or about October 31, 2016 in order to provide liquidity and the prospect for long-term growth of capital and for income for Limited Partners which the General Partner intends will be a Mutual Fund Rollover Transaction but which may be on such other terms as the General Partner may propose for the approval of Limited Partners.
-If the General Partner is of the opinion that due to then prevailing market conditions it would not be in the best interests of the Partnership or the Limited Partners to implement a Liquidity Event on or about October 31, 2016, it may continue to operate the Partnership until such time as the General Partner determines that market conditions are favourable for a Liquidity Event, provided the Liquidity Event, if any, must take place before March 31, 2017.
+"Liquidity Event" means a transaction the General Partner intends to implement on or before September 30, 2017 in order to provide liquidity and the prospect for long-term growth of capital and for income for Limited Partners which the General Partner intends will be a Mutual Fund Rollover Transaction but which may be on such other terms as the General Partner may propose for the approval of Limited Partners.
+If the General Partner is of the opinion that due to then prevailing market conditions it would not be in the best interests of the Partnership or the Limited Partners to implement a Liquidity Event on or before September 30, 2017, it may continue to operate the Partnership until such time as the General Partner determines that market conditions are favourable for a Liquidity Event, provided the Liquidity Event, if any, must take place before March 31, 2018.